-In the modern versions, as they apply them to workplace safety, the twist is that instead of the boss punishing the workers for safety violations, they try to get the other employees to punish the “offender."
+In a program like Cebulon’s, instead of punishing the workers for safety violations, the boss tries to get the other employees to punish the “offender.”
 Before going into that in detail, let's back up a bit.

 Who is at Fault for Accidents?

-Most people who push safety behavior modification answer in a loud voice, 'It's the Worker'.
-They will quote all kinds of statistics to prove their case.
+Most people who push safety behavior modification answer in a loud voice, “It’s the Worker.”
 In the 1930’s an insurance investigator named H.W.
 Heinrich did a study of the causes of workplace accidents.
-His conclusion was that 88 percent of all workplace accidents and injuries were caused by “workers' unsafe acts."
+His conclusion was that 88 percent of all workplace accidents and injuries were caused by “workers’ unsafe acts.”
 He arrived at this conclusion by studying thousands of accident reports.
 The problem was that all these reports were written by supervisors.
 Of course they blamed the worker.
-How many supervisors in 2001 let alone in 1935 would blame the accident on faulty equipment?
+How many supervisors in 2022 let alone in 1935 would blame the accident on faulty equipment?
 Not if they want to keep their job.
 These studies by Heinrich are still the basis for behavior-based safety programs.
-It is the worker, not working conditions, that causes accidents and injuries.

-Many UE members who were employed prior to the passage of the Occupational Safety and Health Act (OSHA) remember what it was like.
-When you were hired for a job the safety hazards were pointed out.
+Before the passage of the Occupational Safety and Health Act (OSHA), when you were hired for a job, the safety hazards were pointed out:

 It was the worker’s job to work in unsafe conditions and too bad if they got hurt.

-When OSHA was passed after much organizing by the labor movement, the rules of the game changed.
+When OSHA was passed, after much organizing by the labor movement, the rules of the game changed.
 Employers were told that it was their obligation under the law to provide a safe workplace.
 They had to fix unsafe working conditions, not just tell workers to be careful.
-This was in acknowledgment of the fact that the overwhelming cause of accidents and injuries are unsafe working conditions.
+This was an acknowledgment of the fact that the overwhelming cause of accidents and injuries are unsafe working conditions.

 The OSHA method would decide that if heavy lifting is a continuous part of the job and even the best trained employee will suffer back strain eventually, then the smart thing to do would be to eliminate the lifting.
 Put in a hoist or lift or re-engineer the job so the lifting isn’t necessary.
 Teach the worker how to work safe BUT fix the problem.